logo

 Relative Entropy (Kullback-Leibler Divergence) in Classical Information Theory

-Relative entropy is also known as Kullback-Leibler divergence (KLd) and is noted by the following notations.
+Relative entropy is also referred to as Kullback-Leibler divergence and is denoted using the following notations:

 Properties